wyang342/guessing-game/README.md

 ## This challenge will help you to:
 - Break down problems into implementable pseudocode
-- Implement a basic Ruby class and identify when to use instance variables
+- Implement a basic Python class and identify when to use instance variables
 - Use flow control and iteration where appropriate
 - Explain how instance variables and methods represent the characteristics and actions of an object